bcarver1953/GettingAndCleaningData/README.md

 # GettingAndCleaningData
-Course project for Coursera "Getting and Cleaning Data" Feb 2015
+Course project for Coursera "Getting and Cleaning Data"

-B. Carver
+B. Carver | Feb 2015

 Files in use: